ktzsh/databricks-dspy-forge/README.md

 ## Overview

 DSPy Forge provides a drag-and-drop interface for creating sophisticated AI workflows that combine retrieval, reasoning, and action components.
-Program workflows are executed in an integrated playground and deployed as production Databricks agents.
+Program workflows are executed in an integrated playground and deployed to Databricks serving using Agent Framework.

 NOTE: The DSPy Forge is designed to only work with Models & Retrievers available on Databricks.